 Defined contribution plans are post-employment benefit plans under which the Group and the Company pay fixed contributions into separate entities or funds and will have no legal or constructive obligation to pay further contributions if any of the funds do not hold sufficient assets to pay all employee benefits relating to employee services in the current and preceding financial years.
 Such contributions are recognised as an expense in the profit or loss as incurred.
-As required by law, companies in Malaysia make such contributions to the Employees Provident Fund.
+The Group participates in the national pension schemes as defined by the laws of the countries in which it has operations.
+As required by law, companies in Malaysia make such contributions to the Employees Provident Fund in Malaysia.